MostafaSolimanMO/100-days-of-code/r1-log.md

 ### R1D26
 Nice day, some edited in earthquak report app, add preference to News specifically refresh button and perference list and catch some exaptions in it.

+### R1D27
+Added perferences and now app can order news by many countries and categories.

+### R1D28
+Edited and improved.
+Now the app is finish. so proud, tomorow will start andoid database course on Udacity.